-Documented Absence
+Documented Absence:

+A documented absence is necessary to keep the student out of administrative failure.
 A documented absence can be defined as:

 - a doctor's note (document must be original; faxes must be received directly from the doctor's office);

 - a court document;

 - funeral information (immediate family).